 Built in 1855, this unique eight-sided house was home to Judge John Moffat who came to Hudson from New York.
 The building now is owned by the St. Croix County Historical Society and is maintained as a museum complex (including the gardens and carriage house), and furnished with artifacts and antiques from early life in the St. Croix Valley.
-Open May through October and special holiday tours.
-Adults $7.00; Students (13 to 18) $3.00; Children (6 to 12) $2.00; and Children 5 and younger free with an adult.
-St. Croix County Historical Society Members receive a 10% discount on Museum Gift Shop items.
-Tours are available on a walk-in basis, however, reservations are required for groups of ten or more.
+Adults $10; Students (6 to 18) $3; and Children 5 and younger free with an adult.
+Seniors (65+), AAA, Military, & Groups (10 or more) $8.
+Reservations required for groups of ten or more.
 Special tours may be arranged for groups of twenty-five or more.
 These special tours can included an elegant afternoon tea, a tour of the Phipps Center for the Arts and /or a Hudson City tour.

 Hours of Operation

 Spring & Summer Tours: May-August Wed-Sun 12-4pm, open early on Saturday at 10am.
 Fall Tours: Sep & Oct (open only on weekends).
 Christmas Tours: December (open weekends prior to Christmas).

 From I-94: Exit #1 north on Hwy 35 through downtown Hudson.
 Two blocks after the third stoplight, turn right onto Myrtle Street.
 The Octagon House is located on the Northesat corner of Myrtle and Third Streets (1004 Third Street).

 From a historic Milwaukee neighborhood to a booming city in the western part of the state, Wisconsin offers something for every shopper and traveler.
 Read More